MinistrySafe/api-documentation/source/index.html.md

 }
 ```

-This endpoint retrieves a specific user.
+This endpoint retrieves a specific User.

 ### HTTP Request